teatimeguest/setup-texlive-action/README.md

   GitHub Actions beginning the [transition to Node.js v20][actions-node20], the action has upgraded its default runtime to Node.js v20.

+  If you are using a self-hosted runner, update it to [v2.308.0][runner-node20] or later to ensure `node20` runtime functionality.

 - Change the condition under which `cache-hit` is set to `true`.

   To be more consistent with official actions